 Read the Diagnosis Configuration help article to learn more.

-Users with the Direct Secure Message Deletion role may delete incoming Direct Secure Messages.
+Users with the Direct Secure Message Removal permission may delete incoming Direct Secure Messages.
 Read the Direct Secure Messaging help article to learn more.

 Users with the Document Administration permission may open the Document Administration Tool in the Tools menu.
 They may then add, edit, or delete document categories, configure document file sources, and set a default document category for saved Patient Education handouts.